Nerium: Description

-Oleander grows to 2–6 m tall, with erect stems that splay outward as they mature; first-year stems have a glaucous bloom, while mature stems have a grayish bark.
+Oleander grows to 2–6 m tall, with erect stems that splay outward as they mature; first-year stems have a glaucous bloom, while mature stems have a greyish bark.
+It is most commonly grown in its natural shrub form, but can be trained into a small tree with a single trunk.
 The leaves are in pairs or whorls of three, thick and leathery, dark-green, narrow lanceolate, 5–21 cm long and 1–3.5 cm broad, and with an entire margin filled with minute reticulate venation web typical of eudicots.
 The leaves are light green and very glossy when young, maturing to a dull dark green.

-The flowers grow in clusters at the end of each branch; they are white, pink to red, 2.5–5 cm diameter, with a deeply 5-lobed fringed corolla round the central corolla tube.
+The flowers grow in clusters at the end of each branch; they are 2.5–3 cm diameter, pink, with a deeply 5-lobed fringed corolla round the central corolla tube in natural wild plants.
+White to dark red, larger (to 5 cm diameter), and double-flowered, cultivars are also common in cultivation.
 They are often, but not always, sweet-scented.
 The fruit is a long narrow pair of follicles 5–23 cm long, which splits open at maturity to release numerous downy seeds.

 Taxonomy

 Nerium oleander is the only species currently classified in the genus Nerium.
 It belongs to (and gives its name to) the small tribe Nerieae of subfamily Apocynoideae of the dogbane family Apocynaceae.
-The genera most closely related thus include the equally ornamental (and equally toxic) Adenium G.Don and Strophanthus DC. - both of which contain (like oleander) potent cardiac glycosides that have led to their use as arrow poisons in Africa.
+The genera most closely related thus include the equally ornamental (and equally toxic) Adenium G.Don and Strophanthus DC., both of which also contain (like oleander) potent cardiac glycosides that have led to their use as arrow poisons in Africa.
 The three remaining genera Alafia Thouars, Farquharia Stapf and Isonema R.Br. are less well known in cultivation.